WHAT IS OPERATION SNAP?

 You must be aware that when the Police review the footage which you submit that they are duty bound to also review the manner of your driving and also the manner in which the footage was obtained.
 For example, if you were exceeding the speed limit in order to catch up with an offending driver and then proceeded to film them with your mobile phone whilst driving, then the Police will consider also taking proceedings against you.
 Your own behaviour may also been taken into account.

-Evidence will be accepted in the form of still photographs or video footage.
-You must consider whether the footage you have will be sufficient for the Police to investigate and prosecute an offence.
 For example a still photograph may be acceptable to prove an offence of using a mobile phone but video footage would be required for an offence of failing to stop at a red light.

 Ideally the date and time should be correct.
 The video footage is used to support your written witness testimony.
 You must account for any discrepancies in date/time within your witness evidence presented to us.
 Your witness statement must clearly state what time/date the incident occurred.